 Get natural colors in powdered or watery form and throw it on friends, relatives, and passersby on the Holi festival day.
 Because this is what Lord Krishna did?
 Sri Krishna ran around the villages in Vrindavan, Gokul and Barsana playing Holi.
 He used pichkaris to splash colors on Gopis and Gopas.

-Bhai Dooj: The day after Holi is Bhai Dooj.
+Bhai Dooj: The day after Holi is Bhai Dooj in some regions in India.
 When sisters visit brothers and show their affection.

 Although there are a couple of myths associated with Holi, it is the one associated with